Pricing Guide 2025

 Why does health insurance get more expensive as I age?

-Health insurance premiums increase with age because the risk of requiring medical treatment rises significantly as you get older.
-Statistically, people over 50 make 3-4 times more claims than those under 35.
-Insurers price policies to reflect this increased risk, with the steepest increases occurring at ages 50, 60, and 70.
+Health insurance premiums increase with age because the risk of requiring medical treatment rises as you get older.
+Insurers price policies to reflect this increased risk, with the steepest increases tending to occur around ages 50, 60, and 70.

 Is Southern Cross more expensive than nib and AIA?